JonathanHemnes/porgramming/content/blog/leadership-has-no-title.md

    * Understand the pain of the problem you are trying to solve.
    * Personalize your sales strategy to each individual stakeholder.
 Be prepared to explain to your teammates that your solution will ease that pain.
 7. Tell your plan to anyone who will listen
-   * It's your job now to sell everyone who will listen your vision.
+   * It’s your job now to sell your vision to everyone who will listen.
    * Listen to their feedback.
 Think critically about their feedback.
 If it's valid, incorporate it into your solution.
 8. Start implementing
    * The more people that you have on board with your proposed solution, the easier it will be to put in place.
-You may even find that there is a critical mass that once achieved, the change will naturally happen.
+You may even find that there is a critical mass that, once achieved, naturally brings about change.

 In short, you don't need permission to be a leader.
 There is no ceremony that makes a person a leader.
 It's a decision that you make and a set of steps.
 As you practice those steps, you'll get better at it.
 After you do this a few times, you'll find yourself with plenty more leadership opportunities!
 Other leaders are always on the lookout for those with a willingness to lead.
 Those leaders are often in a position to give you more challenging opportunities.